redabacha/remix-deno-vite-template/README.md

 React 18.3 solves this by introducing the `react-dom/server.edge` export which includes `renderToReadableStream`.

-This template has been tested with Deno v1.42.1 and relies on the unstable `byonm` flag to function which will come enabled by default in Deno 2, https://github.com/denoland/deno/issues/23151.
+This template has been tested with Node v22.7.0 + Deno v1.46.1 and relies on the unstable `byonm` flag to function which will come enabled by default in Deno 2, https://github.com/denoland/deno/issues/23151.

 Live deployment: https://huge-badger-89.deno.dev/